alebremu/proteomics-sample-metadata/docs/documentation.rst

 Documentation
 -----------------------------

 The official website for SDRF-Proteomics project is https://github.com/bigbio/proteomics-sample-metadata.
-New use cases, changes to the specification and examples can be added by using Pull requests or issues in GitHub (see introduction to GitHub - https://lab.github.com/githubtraining/introduction-to-github).
+New use cases, changes to the specification and examples can be added by using Pull requests or issues in GitHub (see introduction to `GitHub https://lab.github.com/githubtraining/introduction-to-github`_).

-A set of examples and annotated projects from ProteomeXchange can be found here: https://github.com/bigbio/proteomics-sample-metadata/tree/master/annotated-projects
+A set of examples and annotated projects from ProteomeXchange can be `found here https://github.com/bigbio/proteomics-sample-metadata/tree/master/annotated-projects`_

 Multiple tools have been implemented to validate SDRF-Proteomics files:

-- sdrf-pipelines (Python - https://github.com/bigbio/sdrf-pipelines): This tool allows a user to validate an SDRF-Proteomics file.
+- `sdrf-pipelines https://github.com/bigbio/sdrf-pipelines`_ (Python): This tool allows a user to validate an SDRF-Proteomics file.
 In addition, it allows a user to convert SDRF to other popular pipelines and software configuration files such as: MaxQuant or OpenMS.

-- jsdrf (Java - https://github.com/bigbio/jsdrf ): This Java library and tool allows a user to validate SDRF-Proteomics files.
+- `jsdrf https://github.com/bigbio/jsdrf`_ (Java): This Java library and tool allows a user to validate SDRF-Proteomics files.
 It also includes a generic data model that can be used by Java applications.